-Unlike some cities, North Charleston isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in North Charleston are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, North Charleston is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, North Charleston is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in North Charleston who work in office and administrative support (13.23%), sales jobs (11.39%), and food service (7.51%).
+There are especially a lot of people living in North Charleston who work in office and administrative support (13.49%), sales jobs (10.69%), and maintenance occupations (7.59%).

 Many people in North Charleston take advantage of public transportation to get around.
 In fact, for the size of the city, the number of people who use the bus to commute to work is quite high.
 This helps to fill a need among North Charleston citizens for affordable transportation.